Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

 Parents will critically ill babies have a lot of questions.
 They are going through a very difficult situation.
 Their understanding and interpretation of the baby’s health status may vary widely depending on how much they understand about general healthcare terms, any past experience with an ill baby, and even all their cultural and/or religious beliefs.

 If parents see you around in the NICU, they may ask you questions about their baby’s health.
-Do not offer any medical opinions or answer questions about baby’s health to the parent’s even if you think you know the answer.
+Do not offer any medical opinions or answer questions about the baby’s health to the parents even if you think you know the answer.

 Let the doctors and nurses answer any questions related to the baby’s health.
 Let them know your role as a volunteer, and politely directing them to the NICU staff member that can help answer their questions.